This electrifying rewrite of Romeo and Juliet has more hits than you can shake a spear at – ★★★★★

 & Juliet is now playing at the Shaftesbury Theatre until 30 May 2020.

-Disclaimer: I was invited to watch & Juliet for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch & Juliet for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.